enmwmak/msc-domain-adaptation/readme.md

 * **positions**: A 2-D array with dimension N x 2 containing the indexes to the position of each utterance, where N is the total number of utterances.
 For example, positions[0, 0] is the index of the starting position of the first utterance, and positions[0, 1] is the index of the ending position of the first utterance.
 * **spk_ids**: Strings containing the speaker IDs
 * **utt_ids**: Strings containing the utterance IDs

+You may also need to create the following symbolic links:
+* ln -s /usr/local/kaldi/egs/sre08/v1/sid .
+* ln -s /usr/local/kaldi/egs/wsj/s5/steps .
+* ln -s /usr/local/kaldi/egs/wsj/s5/utils .

 The programs were developed by W.W.
 Lin.
 Some parts of the coded were modified by M.W.
-Mak
+Mak.